 Paediatric Emergency Medicine Consultant, Imperial College Healthcare NHS Trust; England

 Francesca is a paediatric emergency medicine consultant at Imperial College Healthcare NHS Trust, London.
 She enjoys complementing her passion for clinical work with that for research, leadership development and education.
 She remains curious about the way our health system works and strives to work with others to innovate improvements.
 She is a fervent champion of collaborating with patients and citizens to strive to coproduce services that keep safe quality patient care at their core.
 With continuing pressures on emergency departments across the UK, Francesca works at a local, regional and national level in being proactive to responding to these through various initiatives.
 Francesca is Associate Medical Director for Quality Improvement at Imperial, leading an improvement programme to create a culture of continuous improvement across the organisation.

 Vice President and Senior Safety Expert, Institute for Healthcare Improvement (IHI); USA

 Frank Federico, Vice President and Senior Safety Expert at IHI, has been working to improve patient safety since the beginning of the movement.
 He has been the senior lead in a Pfizer funded grant to optimize medications in primary care in the US.

-Frank Licciardi is the Chair Emeritus of the Patient; Family Advisory Council for Quality (PFACQ) at MSK.
+Frank Licciardi is the Chair Emeritus, Patient & Family Advisory Council for Quality (PFACQ)